- Degree in English Literature.

 He interviewed scientists and campaigners from both sides of the climate change debate.
 Delingpole complained about the editing of his interview with Nurse because it focused on parts of the interview where, according to the Guardian, “he looks like an idiot.”

-This includes Delingpole's explanation of why he never reads peer-reviewed scientific literature because “It's not my job.”
+This included Delingpole's explanation of why he never reads peer-reviewed scientific literature because “It's not my job.”
 The program also focused on Delingpole's condemnation of the scientific consensus on global warming.

-Delingpole was a speaker at the Heartland Institute's Fourth International Conference on Climate Change (ICCC4).
-His speech was titled “Climategate and the War against Man, Bear, Pig."
+James Delingpole was a speaker at the Heartland Institute's Fourth International Conference on Climate Change (ICCC4).
+His speech was titled “Climategate and the War against Man, Bear, Pig.”
+Video below.